 Never Let the Chemicals Dry

-Never let the chemicals you use dry on the vehicle.
+Never let the chemicals you use dry on the bus.
 This applies to everyone, even those of you who don’t use an additional foam mixer.
-After soaping down the exterior, you can let it rest for no longer than 60 seconds.
+After soaping down the exterior with your bus wash soap of choice, you can let it rest for no longer than 60 seconds.
 After that, you need to rinse it off quickly.
 The tip is particularly important when you’re washing the bus outside in warm or windy weather.

 Hot Water Is Best